ericmedvet/slides/intro-ml-er-2223/02-definitions.md

 ---

-## Designing a ML system
+## Designing an ML system

 - Who chooses the learning technique(s)?
   - And its **parameter** values?
-- Who chooses/design the pre- and post-processing components?
+- Who chooses/designs the pre- and post-processing components?
   - And their **parameter** values?

 --